Which Prescription Drugs Are Covered

-- For maintenance medications, you can use PrimeMail® and have a 90-day supply of medication sent right to your home.
-Your plan may also allow you to fill a 90-day supply of your maintenance medication(s) at a contracting pharmacy.
-Be sure to check your plan documents to verify.
+For maintenance medications, you can have a 90-day supply sent right to your home.
+Your plan may also allow you to fill a 90-day supply of your covered maintenance medication(s) at a contracting pharmacy.
+Be sure to check your benefit materials to verify.

-Under the Prior Authorization Program, your doctor has to get approval from Blue Cross and Blue Shield of Illinois before your prescription drug plan will cover certain medications and drug categories.
-This program helps manage the rising costs of prescription drugs and promotes the safe use of medications.
+Under the Prior Authorization Program, your doctor has to get approval from Blue Cross and Blue Shield before your prescription drug plan will cover certain medications and drug categories.

 The Step Therapy Program encourages safe, cost-effective medication use by requiring you to have a prescription history for a "first-line" medication before your benefit plan will cover a "second-line" drug.

 - A first-line drug is recognized as safe and effective in treating a specific medical condition, as well as being a cost-effective treatment option.

 - A second-line drug is a less-preferred or potentially more costly treatment option.

 If you are a current member and have recently gone through the Step Therapy Program, you do not have to complete it again.

 Certain medications have special rules for coverage which may include: